 From February 2008-May 2017 Villanueva served the State of Maryland as Director of Veterans Affairs for the Maryland National Guard Honor Guard, overseeing the performance of military funeral honors for thousands of Maryland veterans.
 He is a member of the American Legion Post 109 in Arbutus, MD, the Air Force Musicians Association, Maryland Historical Society, Maryland Military Historical Society, Phi Mu Alpha Sinfonia, and an associate member of the Society of the Honor Guard, Tomb of the Unknown Soldier.
 In 2011 he was appointed by the Governor of Maryland as a Commissioner on the Maryland Military Monuments Commission.

 Nationally and internationally recognized as a leading expert on military bugling and bugle calls, Villanueva was the founder of TAPS 150, an organization formed to commemorate the 150th anniversary of the bugle call Taps in 2012.
-He currently serves as Board President for the Patriot Brass Ensemble and is an advisor to Taps for Veterans, an organization that helps provide live buglers for military funerals.
+He currently serves as an advisor to Taps for Veterans, an organization that helps provide live buglers for military funerals.
 He is married to Heather Faust and resides in Catonsville, Maryland.